 Each object has a unique name, which is a SHA-1 hash of its contents.

-To better understand how all of this fits together, let's create a dummy project directory and run git init.
+To better understand how all of this fits together, let's walk through a basic Git workflow.
+Start by creating a simple example project directory and run git init.

 Trying it out